--h help Display the command-line options supported by the server. -v version Display the version of the server. -i ior Prints the stringified IOR of the server to standard output. -n no-updates Disables automatic updates, i.e., callbacks that notify interested clients of changes to the naming service. -s start Use this option only when starting a persistent server using a new database. -d FILE database FILE Enables persistence for the server.
+-h help Display the command-line options supported by the server. -v version Display the version of the server. -i ior Prints the stringified IOR of the server to standard output. -n no-updates Disables automatic updates.
+That is, callbacks that notify interested clients of changes to the naming service. -s start Use this option only when starting a persistent server using a new database.

+-d FILE database FILE Enables persistence for the server.
 All of the bindings created by the server will be saved to the specified file.
-If you are starting the server for the first time using this database, you must also use the -s command-line option.

--1 COUNT limit COUNT Limits the number of bindings returned in the binding list by a call to list() to COUNT bindings.
+If you are starting the server for the first time using this database, you must also use the -s command-line option. -1 COUNT limit COUNT Limits the number of bindings returned in the binding list by a call to list() to COUNT bindings.
 Using this option can reduce the memory requirements of the server. -t MINS timeout MINS Specifies the timeout in minutes after which a persistent server automatically compacts its database.
-The default timeout is five minutes. -c SECScallback-timeout SECS Specifies the timeout in seconds to be used for the Orbacus timeout policy (OB::TimeoutPolicy).
+The default timeout is five minutes. -c SECS callback-timeout SECS Specifies the timeout in seconds to be used for the Orbacus timeout policy (OB::TimeoutPolicy).
 The default timeout is five seconds.
-See Chapter 15 for more information.
+See Chapter 16 for more information.

-Orbacus Names for Java requires the classes in OB.jar and OBNaming.jar.
+Orbacus Names for Java requires the classes in $\mathtt{OB.jar}$ and $\mathtt{OBNaming.jar}$.

-The C++ version of Orbacus Names is also available as a native Windows NT service.
+The C++ version of Orbacus Names is also available as a native Windows service.